equinor/ccs-scripts/docs/webviz/maps/theory.md

 #Theory

-## Migration time & Aggregation map
+## Migration time & Aggregation maps

 *grid3d_aggregate_map* and *grid3d_migration_time* uses a different approach when aggregating values.
 In general, the main difference from *grid3d_hc_thickness* and *grid3d_average_map* is that the result will be less smooth.
 Secondly, gaps in the grid (typically caused by faults), will not be filled.